Middlebury Shield

 (ii) After the hearing officer has asked their initial questions of the parties, the hearing officer will permit each party’s advisor to ask the other party all relevant questions and follow-up questions, including those challenging credibility.
 Subject to the discretion of the hearing officer, questioning of witnesses will generally follow a similar process, whereby the hearing officer will pose relevant questions to each witness, then the parties’ advisors will be permitted to ask relevant questions of witnesses.
 In accordance with the 2020 Title IX regulations, such cross-examination by advisors will be conducted orally, and in real time by the party’s advisor of choice and never by a party personally.

 (iii) Only relevant cross-examination and other questions may be asked of a party or witness.
-Before a complainant, respondent, or witness answers a cross-examination or other question, the hearing officer will first determine whether the question is relevant and explain any decision to exclude a question as not relevant.
+Before a Reporting Individual, Respondent, or witness answers a cross-examination or other question, the hearing officer will first determine whether the question is relevant and explain any decision to exclude a question as not relevant.
 Advisors are not permitted to object to hearing officer decisions regarding relevance during a hearing.

 (v) At the discretion of the hearing officer, parties (but not their advisors) will usually be given an opportunity to make a closing statement at the conclusion of the hearing.